Nenotriple/img-txt_viewer/README.md

   - `Append Text Files`: Insert text at the END of all text files.
   - `Search and Replace`: Edit all text files at once.

+ - Image Tools
+   -`Resize Images`: Resize to Resolution, Resize to Width, Resize to Height, Resize to Shorter Side, Resize to Longer Side

  - Auto-Save
    - Check the auto-save box to save text when navigating between img/txt pairs or closing the window.
    - Text is cleaned when saved, so you can ignore typos such as duplicate tokens, multiple spaces or commas, missing spaces, and more.